Daniel Thrasher: Career

+In 2015, Thrasher graduated from Savannah College of Art and Design with Bachelor of Fine Arts in Performing Arts.

 In 2019, Thrasher quit his job as a barista to pursue YouTube as a full-time career.
 By that point, he had accrued over one million subscribers.
 During the COVID-19 lockdowns, Thrasher continued to post videos.
 As a result, he almost tripled his amount of subscribers.
 He was able to increase the size of his operation to a four-person team.

-In 2021, American comedy duo Rhett & Link of Good Mythical Morning announced that a fund called the "Mythical Creator Accelerator" had been created to invest over $5 million into creators, through their production company Mythical Entertainment.
+In 2021, American comedy duo Rhett & Link of Good Mythical Morning announced that a fund called the Mythical Creator Accelerator was created to invest over $5 million into creators, through their production company Mythical Entertainment.
 Thrasher was the second beneficiary of the fund in April 2022.

 On December 1, 2021, Thrasher performed a one-day show at the Palace Theatre in Los Angeles, entitled Daniel Thrasher: Laugh or Die.
-Thrasher also embarked on a five-show tour in June 2022, entitled Daniel Thrasher Live, traveling to three states across the Midwest.
+He also embarked on a five-show tour in August 2022, entitled Daniel Thrasher Live, traveling to three states across the Midwest.
+In October of the same year, he received a nomination for the Craft Award for Writing at the 12th Streamy Awards.

-Thrasher is set to be a featured creator at VidCon in June 2023 and is set to appear in the US remake of British television Friday Night Dinner, titled Dinner With The Parents, to be released on Amazon Freevee.
+Thrasher attended as a featured creator at VidCon in June 2023; in May of the same year, it was revealed that he was set to feature in the US remake of British television sitcom Friday Night Dinner, titled Dinner with the Parents, which premiered on Amazon Freevee on April 18, 2024.